-If you're coming from Slovenia, drive past in Krani; it goes to the center of the village Kranj and Preddvor and continue up the (bus stop Jezersko Kazina) and continues Kokra Valley to the village of Jezersko.
-If to Ravna (bus stop Jezersko Štular).
-The you're coming from Austria, drive through buses don't run very often, so check the
+The bus leaves from the central bus station in Kranj; it goes to the center of the village (bus stop Jezersko Kazina) and continues to Ravna (bus stop Jezersko Štular).
+The buses don't run very often, so check the times at www.alpetour.si.